 To get more information around the Platform and what functionality it can deliver, please contact your local Faculty IT team, if you aren't from a Faculty please contact the Digital Experience teamread more

 Any academic or professional staff member of the University is eligible to request a website where its purpose is aligned with the activities of the University.
-You can request a site, by submitting the form via Staff Service...read more
+You can request a site, by submitting the form via Staff Service Centre.read more

-The University supports two ways to authenticate to our WordPress platform, either locally or using Single Sign On (SSO).
-SSO should be used for all staff and students of the University whilst external users can use a WordPress local account or by self-registering...read more
+The University supports two ways to authenticate to our WordPress platform, either locally or using Single Sign-On (SSO).
+SSO must be used for all staff and students of the University whilst external users can use a WordPress local account or by self-registering with...read more

 WordPress.tv How-to Videos